-The capacity of the ship is computed as a function of the deadweight as indicated under 2.3 of the IMO Calculation Guidelines.
+The capacity of the ship is computed as a function of the gross tonnage for cruise passenger ships and of the deadweight for other types of ships as indicated under 2.3 of the IMO Calculation Guidelines.

 For the computation of the deadweight according to 2.4 of the IMO Calculation Guidelines, the lightweight of the ship and the displacement at the summer load draught are to be based on the results of the inclining test or lightweight check provided in the final stability booklet.
 At the design stage, the deadweight may be taken in the provisional documentation.